HighRoad Pyrenees Cycling Tour

 Transfer to Hotel and Afternoon Ride.

-We will pick you up at Toulouse airport and transport you to your hotel in the spa town of Bagnères de Luchon.
+Your Pyrenees bike tour begins at Toulouse airport, where we’ll pick you up and transport you to your hotel in the spa town of Bagnères de Luchon.
 After setting up your bikes and taking a “shake-out” spin, we will have a ‘welcome dinner’ in the hotel restaurant and talk about the amazing rides to come.

 Col de Menté Loop.
 Approximately 90 km and 1700 m of ascent.